 Have your claim documents ready when you call your agent and a list of valuables that were in your home.
 Talk to the adjuster about going to view your home to assess the damage.
 You’ll need to discuss these topics:

 Does the adjuster need to accompany you to the property?

 How do they want to have the damage documented?

 What are you covered for?

 If your home is not habitable, reach out to your adjuster to get temporary housing set up immediately.
 Sedgwick’s temporary housing division can provide a hotel room with a kitchen in as few as 15 minutes.
 If longer-term housing is needed, that can be provided as well.
 Our colleagues are the experts in finding temporary housing solutions.
 Together, we can help rebuild your life and keep you and your family safe.

 When you are safely able to return to your home take another able-bodied person with you and let others know where you are going and how long you will be there.
 Take pictures of your property and vehicles if damaged.
 Be sure to thoroughly document everything.
 If you are taking pictures with a cell phone, consider uploading them to your cloud system for backup.
 Consult with your handling adjuster about the various components of your claim.

-Temporary Accommodations is here for you and your family when disaster strikes—and together, we can help rebuild your life.
+Sedgwick’s temporary housing division is here for you and your family when disaster strikes—and together, we can help rebuild your life.
 With training on how to offer compassionate care in the wake of traumatic events, our caretakers not only secure housing, they help disaster victims move past the stress of property damage to effectively navigate the claims process.
 Our committed team is available 24/7/365 and we are dedicated to providing the helping hand you need in the aftermath of a catastrophe.